 Vanta has established a wide range of automated checks that conform to the SOC 2 standard and will work with you to build a list of rules tailored to your company’s needs.
 Vanta works by connecting to your company’s major software, administration, and security systems; the software continuously monitors your system and services, collecting information about your security to prove your compliance over time.

 Instead of spending extensive time with various team members on manual evidence collection and systems monitoring, your auditor can leverage the continuously monitored data collected within Vanta to complete your SOC 2 report.
 You connect with Vanta and your auditor over a video chat, and your auditor will be able to access Vanta data that is necessary to complete the audit.

 Consider a Vanta-certified audit partner to save time and money

 You may choose to work with a Vanta-certified audit partner.
 This allows you to control costs with a negotiated price upfront, and you’ll gain the benefit of working with an auditor who is familiar with the Vanta software.

 Vanta can advise on how to complete the SOC 2 process efficiently and effectively, with the right people participating in the process throughout.
 When you work with Vanta and a CPA who is a Vanta-certified partner, your company can obtain a SOC 2 as painlessly as possible.

-Vanta is the easy way to get SOC 2, HIPAA, or ISO 27001 compliant.
-Over 2,000 fast-growing companies trust Vanta to automate their security monitoring and get ready for security audits in weeks instead of months.
+Vanta is the easy way to get and stay compliant.
+Thousands of fast-growing companies depend on Vanta to automate their security monitoring and get ready for security audits in weeks, not months.
 Simply connect your tools to Vanta, fix the gaps on your dashboard, and then work with a Vanta-trained auditor to complete your audit.
-We'll guide you throughout the process and help tailor your security monitoring and compliance to meet the needs of you and your customers.
-Vanta was founded in 2016 and headquartered in San Francisco.